ialbert/booleannet/README.md

 The code requires Python 2.7.
 The simplest installation works through the [conda][conda] installer that can maintain different versions of Python on the same machine.

-1. Install [conda][conda]
+The first step is to install [conda][conda] if you don't already have it.
 Once conda is installed, from a command line do the following:

 [conda]: https://docs.conda.io/en/latest/miniconda.html